 A leader should learn and teach

-“I also like to read a lot, books regarding the business, hotel designs, culinary.
-I like to wine and dine, enjoy different cuisines, see what the markets are doing and all these ideas I’ll bring back to my own hotel and share with the team.”
+“I also like to read a lot, of books regarding business, hotel designs, and culinary.
+I like to wine and dine, enjoy different cuisines, see what the markets are doing, and all these ideas I’ll bring back to my own hotel and share with the team.”

 Do your homework

 Throughout his career, Nicholas has always strived to create memorable guest experiences by understanding individual preferences.
 “What type of bed he wants, what type of flower he wants to put in the room, what type of food.
 I try and motivate the team to do the homework, creating the next level experience is all down to preference.”

 “You have to be very observant.
 If we see an orange peel in the dustbin during the evening turndown, we will put a fresh orange there with a little note from the housekeeping lady.
 So those are the types of attention to detail, you actually don’t know the customer but you’re observing their behavior.”

 Listening to customers is key

 When you see guests as ‘friends you haven’t met yet’ and aim to treat customers like family, you begin to see new levels of value in their opinions.
 Rather than relying on a TripAdvisor review or feedback questionnaire, Nicholas takes the time to sit, listen, and learn from guests – however long it takes, as he explains.